BOX (NYSE:BOX) Issues Q1 2023 Earnings Guidance

 BOX (NYSE:BOX – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.240-$0.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.240.
 The company issued revenue guidance of $233 million-$235 million, compared to the consensus revenue estimate of $230.22 million.BOX also updated its FY 2023 guidance to $1.100-$1.140 EPS.

-BOX (NYSE:BOX – Get Rating) last released its quarterly earnings data on Wednesday, March 2nd.
-The software maker reported $0.24 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.23 by $0.01.
-The business had revenue of $233.36 million for the quarter, compared to analysts’ expectations of $228.60 million.
+BOX (NYSE:BOX – Get Rating) last posted its earnings results on Wednesday, March 2nd.
+The software maker reported $0.24 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.23 by $0.01.
 BOX had a negative net margin of 4.74% and a negative return on equity of 48.70%.
-The company’s revenue for the quarter was up 17.3% compared to the same quarter last year.
-During the same quarter last year, the company earned ($0.02) EPS.
-On average, research analysts forecast that BOX will post -0.12 earnings per share for the current year.
+The company had revenue of $233.36 million during the quarter, compared to analysts’ expectations of $228.60 million.
+During the same period last year, the company posted ($0.02) earnings per share.
+BOX’s quarterly revenue was up 17.3% on a year-over-year basis.
+Analysts anticipate that BOX will post -0.12 earnings per share for the current fiscal year.

-In other BOX news, Director Daniel J. Levin sold 144,858 shares of the business’s stock in a transaction on Monday, December 27th.
-The shares were sold at an average price of $27.61, for a total transaction of $3,999,529.38.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction on Thursday, February 10th.
+In related news, CFO Dylan C. Smith sold 15,000 shares of the stock in a transaction that occurred on Thursday, February 10th.
 The stock was sold at an average price of $27.00, for a total value of $405,000.00.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, VP Eli Berkovitch sold 8,000 shares of the stock in a transaction that occurred on Monday, March 28th.
+The stock was sold at an average price of $28.36, for a total value of $226,880.00.
 The disclosure for this sale can be found here.
-Insiders have sold 174,858 shares of company stock valued at $4,783,729 over the last ninety days.
-Insiders own 6.20% of the company’s stock.
+In the last three months, insiders sold 38,000 shares of company stock worth $1,011,080.
+6.20% of the stock is owned by insiders.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Virtu Financial LLC acquired a new stake in shares of BOX during the fourth quarter worth approximately $401,000.
-Mackenzie Financial Corp boosted its stake in shares of BOX by 8.9% during the 4th quarter.
-Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock valued at $403,000 after buying an additional 1,255 shares during the period.
-LPL Financial LLC grew its holdings in shares of BOX by 16.2% during the 3rd quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Royal Bank of Canada boosted its position in BOX by 1.6% during the 3rd quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock valued at $648,000 after acquiring an additional 443 shares in the last quarter.
+Mackenzie Financial Corp boosted its position in BOX by 8.9% during the 4th quarter.
+Mackenzie Financial Corp now owns 15,400 shares of the software maker’s stock valued at $403,000 after acquiring an additional 1,255 shares in the last quarter.
+LPL Financial LLC boosted its position in BOX by 16.2% during the 3rd quarter.
 LPL Financial LLC now owns 27,080 shares of the software maker’s stock valued at $641,000 after acquiring an additional 3,778 shares in the last quarter.
-Royal Bank of Canada increased its stake in shares of BOX by 1.6% in the third quarter.
-Royal Bank of Canada now owns 27,357 shares of the software maker’s stock worth $648,000 after acquiring an additional 443 shares during the last quarter.
-Finally, Millennium Management LLC raised its holdings in shares of BOX by 108.1% during the third quarter.
-Millennium Management LLC now owns 44,336 shares of the software maker’s stock worth $1,049,000 after acquiring an additional 594,526 shares in the last quarter.
-Institutional investors own 85.00% of the company’s stock.
+Stifel Financial Corp boosted its position in BOX by 24.1% during the 4th quarter.
+Stifel Financial Corp now owns 66,895 shares of the software maker’s stock valued at $1,752,000 after acquiring an additional 12,986 shares in the last quarter.
+Finally, Virtu Financial LLC purchased a new stake in shares of BOX during the 4th quarter valued at $401,000.
+85.00% of the stock is currently owned by institutional investors and hedge funds.

 Box, Inc engages in the provision of enterprise content platform that enables organizations to securely manage enterprise content while allowing easy, secure access and sharing of this content from anywhere, on any device.
 Its products include cloud content management, IT and admin controls, box governance, box zones, box relay, box shuttle, box keysafe and automations.